oh-jinwoo94/gkm-align/README.md

 </pre>
   * **'-t 1 HBB.to_align'**: Specifies that gkm-align is in "align" mode and uses the input file HBB.to_align, which contains the genomic coordinates of the HBB Locus Control Regions (LCRs) for both human and mouse.
   * **'-d ../../data/genomes'**: Specifiies directory containing the genome data files for human (hg38) and mouse (mm10).
 These directories should contain chromosome sequence files (e.g., chr1.fa, chr2.fa).
-  * **'-g masker_models.txt'**: Specifies the genome background model to use for repeat masking, which helps reduce alignment errors by masking repetitive sequences.
+  * **'-g masker_models.txt'**: Specifies the genomic background model to use for repeat masking, which helps reduce alignment errors by masking repetitive sequences.
   * **'-p 50'**: Uses 50 parallel threads to speed up processing.
 This can be adjusted based on available computational resources.
   * **'-o' and '-n'**: Specify the output directory and output file prefix, respectively.